PKBeam/RiffExt/README.md

 ### Extracting Baldur's Gate 3 sound files

-**NOTE:** A recent update to the game has changed the sound bank files - this method won't work anymore.

 For Baldur's Gate 3, the sound files are stored in the `/Data` folder, in `SharedSounds.pak` and `SharedSoundBanks.pak` (the music seems to be in files 12839 to 13025 in the latter).
   Use [ww2ogg](https://github.com/hcs64/ww2ogg) with the alternate packed codebooks (or [Divinity Converter](https://steamcommunity.com/sharedfiles/filedetails/?id=297292305)) to turn the `.wem` files into a playable `.ogg` format.